shycopney44/W_S5M1_Project/README.md

   ---

-Inside the section element in the HTML, there are four divs.
+Inside the section element of the HTML there are four divs.
 Add a class name of "widget" to all of them.
 Do not modify the HTML.
-Work inside `index.js` exclusively!
+Use JavaScript!

-You will know your code is working correctly because some CSS will kick in for the widgets, and you will also see a passing test inside your tests.
+You will know your code is working correctly because some CSS will kick in for the widgets, and you will also see a passing test inside the terminal executing your tests.
 The end result in the DOM should look like the following:

 ```html
 <section>